aboood40091/Miyamoto/readme.md

  * "Reggie!
 Level Editor Mod (Newer Sprites) 3.8.1" by Kamek64 and MalStar1000
  * "NeweReggie!
 (Extension to Reggie!
 Level Editor)" by Treeki and angelsl

 Source code repository for Reggie!
-Next can be found at:
+Next can be found at: https://github.com/RoadrunnerWMC/Reggie-Next

-https://github.com/RoadrunnerWMC/Reggie-Next
+New Super Mario Bros.
+2 support is currently experimental, unfinished and buggy.

 ----------------------------------------------------------------